OsayamenOsaretin/MLIntroExersises/README.md

 Machine Learning exercises - Coursera  https://www.coursera.org/learn/machine-learning

-Machine Learning by Andrew Ng of Stanford University takes beginners through the rudimentary aspects of Machine Learning Linear Regression, Logistic Regression, all up to Neural Networks
+Machine Learning by Andrew Ng of Stanford University takes beginners through the rudimentary aspects of Machine Learning Linear Regression, Logistic Regression, Support Vector Machines all up to Neural Networks

 Taking this course, I worked through the exercises and this Repo holds solutions to those exercises.